wikitops/terraform_standard_clouds_architecture/README.md

 What things you need to run this Terraform plan :

 * [Terraform](https://www.terraform.io/)
-* Configure the terraform.tfvars file of the cloud provider to be able to manage the architecture throw the API
+* Configure your local environment depending on the cloud provider

 It's recommended to read the README file in the cloud provider directory to get more information.